-But there are other reasons that cancer patients could be losing weight without trying.
+But there are other reasons why cancer patients could be losing weight without trying.

 We spoke with internal medicine and palliative care specialist Rony Dev, D.O., to learn more about involuntary weight loss and what patients can do to counteract this common side effect.
 Here’s what he had to say.